When should a parent pursue Speech Therapy for their child?

 - Cannot imitate drawing a horizontal line immediately after seeing an adult draw a horizontal line

-- Cannot remove/pull on clothing after fasteners have been undone
+- Cannot remove or pull on clothing after undoing the fasteners

 - Does not imitate the actions of adults in the home